awsdocs/amazon-workspaces-administration-guide/doc_source/manage_linux_workspace.md

 ## Enable or Disable Audio\-In Redirection for Amazon Linux WorkSpaces<a name="linux_audio"></a>

-By default, Amazon WorkSpaces supports audio\-in redirection\.
+By default, Workspaces supports audio\-in redirection\.
 Use the PCoIP Agent conf to disable this feature, if needed\.
 This setting takes effect when you reboot the WorkSpace\.

 **Note**
 Audio\-in redirection is not currently supported on Linux WorkSpaces using WSP\.